 For this article, we will focus on retail “smoke” shops.
 Some vape tobacco shops might also carry CBD, hemp and cannabis products.
 Anything derived from cannabis is still considered a Schedule I drug by the Federal Drug Administration.
-This is where problems arise, and there must be a distinction between what your main retail business is.
+This is where problems arise.
 A vape shop typically sells eCigarettes and flavored “juices” as its main items.
 The second type of high-risk smoke shop is cannabis dispensaries.
 A cannabis shop is likely to sell strictly cannabis and food products such as brownies, gummy bears and cookies infused with THC, the psychoactive component in marijuana.

 Contrary to what you might think, people can use credit cards to pay for weed.
 In states where the sale of cannabis is legal, merchants can process debit cards that are used with a PIN.
 While considered a high-risk group, stores devoted to selling CBD oils and CBD-infused products, along with products such as lotions containing hemp, can accept credit cards for payment.

 While vaping is legal in the United States, merchants might have difficulty finding a credit card processor who will take them as a client.
 This is because the vape industry is considered “high risk” whether you accept credit cards in person or use a website.
 Because of the many regulations placed on vape shops, such as age restrictions, many processors shy away from vape shops.

 Additionally, since some vape shops also sell cannabis, processors have no way of knowing which products are being sold through credit card transactions, and processors can get in trouble for allowing such transactions in some states.
 It is possible to accept credit cards, but you must find a “high risk” credit card processor.

 Understanding Credit Card Processing Fees